Bharathkumarraju/nginx/README.md

  soooo that means how many end users can be simultaneously served as a web connection on NGINX so this would be we can set as ulimit -n value because these many max files only our OS supports at a given point of time..if you know about little LINUX you can agree this  :clap:

+### How to handle read write Effectively in NGINX

+* **BUFFERS** Buffers help nginx to make I/O so faster  and make your web requset/response in giffy :muscle: :muscle:  so buffers effectively optimize nginx connections...